ashleykleynhans/forex/README.md

 If the ports are not available, the application will not function as expected.

+## Notes

++ The web service does not implement HTTPS, which should never happen in production.
++ The web service does not implement any kind of authentication, which is a bad idea in production.
++ The web service does not implement any kind of rate limiting, which could pose a problem depending on the particular use case.
++ The web service and web application would typically each have their own unique hostname rather than different ports in production.

 ## Setup Instructions

 This project requires Vagrant to provision your development environment.